prosto/neo4j-haystack/README.md

 In certain scenarios you might have an existing graph in Neo4j database which was created by custom scripts or data ingestion pipelines.
 The schema of the graph could be complex and not exactly fitting into Haystack Document model.
 Moreover in many situations you might want to leverage existing graph data to extract more context for grounding LLMs.
 To make it possible with Haystack we have `Neo4jDynamicDocumentRetriever` component - a flexible retriever which can run arbitrary Cypher query to obtain documents.
 This component does not require Document Store to operate.

+> **Note**
+> The logic of `Neo4jDynamicDocumentRetriever` could be easily achieved with `Neo4jQueryReader` + `OutputAdapter` components.
+> `Neo4jDynamicDocumentRetriever` makes sense when you specifically expect Documents as an output of a query execution and would like to avoid additional output conversions in your pipeline (e.g. "Neo4j Record" --> Document).

 The above example of `Neo4jEmbeddingRetriever` could be rewritten without usage of `Neo4jDocumentStore` in the retrieval pipeline:

 ```python